panithan-doe/JS-journey/README.md

 [unfinish]
 <br><br><br>

-# Dev skills & Editor setup
+# Section 4: Dev skills & Editor setup
 ## Problem Solving
 **Example** <br>
 "We need a function that reverses whatever we pass into it."